The Cheetah

 Many people today are unaware of the serious threat facing nature.

-This lack of awareness is allowing corporate destruction of the
+This lack of awareness is allowing corporations to destroy and exploit the

-I have created this art to awaken others and raise awareness of natures plight.
-The funds raised from my art sales support projects for protecting habitat and biodiversity, while alleviating poverty and transforming lives.
+I create this art to awaken others to the issue and raise funds to protect habitat and biodiversity, all while alleviating poverty and enriching lives.

-With enough love and support a better world is possible, if we act now.
+With your love and support a better world is possible, but we must act now.

 the art of nature